abhayjit07/Library-Management-System/README.md

    - Admins can access advanced functionalities without cluttering the user interface.
    - Enhances security by restricting access to administrative features to authorized personnel.

-A Java Swing-based library management system with a MySQL database.

 ## Requirements

 To execute the project, you will need the following software installed: